mariomulansky/mariomulansky.github.com/_posts/2015-10-27-Performance-cvode.md

 Before timing the simulations I should note a few things.
 As said above, CVODE uses an variable-order, variable-step Adams-Moulton method for this kind of non-stiff problem, while in odeint I used a Runge-Kutta-Dopri5 algorithm, which has fixed order 5, but variable step-size.
+A priori, it is not clear which of the two methods are more suitable for the problem at hand.
-Algorithmically, the Adams-Moulton method should be superior in the sence that it should require less rhs function evaluations then the Dopri-5, but it contains fixed point iterations so the real-time performance behavior is unclear.
+Typically, the Adams-Moulton method requires less rhs function evaluations then the Dopri-5, but it contains fixed point iterations which is more complicated than the simple explicit computations in the Runge-Kutta stepper.
 Furthermore, the general advantage of odeint is that it is header only, which gives the compiler much better optimization opportunities than for the pre-compiled CVODE.

 The source codes can be found [here](https://github.com/mariomulansky/cvode_playground/tree/master/lorenz_perf) and are compiled with gcc/g++ 4.8.4 using -Ofast to get best performance and run on my Intel Core i5-3210M CPU @ 2.50GHz.